TastyKayKs/Fast_Fourier_Transform_PowerShell/README.md

 # Fast_Fourier_Transform_PowerShell
 FFT implemented in PowerShell based on recursive solutions made in python

 The function takes an array of either real or complex numbers.
-I also submitted this to RosettaCode.

 ## Usage:
   ```